fegonda/HBS_EthicalIntelligence/README.md

 - 6. Save the map
 - 7. Repeat steps 2-6 for all towns
 - 8. Rebuild the package ("make package" from Carla root directory will do this for you)

+HUD Changes
+To disable the red reticle
+- go to the WindowsNoEditor\CarlaUE\Config folder and open the file DReyeVRConfig.ini
+- Change the line with DrawFlatReticle to the following:
+   DrawFlatReticle=False; reticle in flat-screen mode